-Are you unemployed or under-employed?
+Are you unemployed or low-income?
 Have you been laid off or received a notice of lay-off?
 If so, you might qualify for a government grant that can really help you get trained, certified and placed in your new career.
-There is no cost to you.
-Let’s see if you qualify!
+There is no out-of-pocket for you.
+Let’s see if you are eligible!

-Responsible executive secretaries perform a variety of administrative jobs and clerical tasks.
-Duties include providing help to managers and employees, assisting in every day business needs and being responsible for the company’s general administrative requirements.
-The more skilled executive secretaries can make a surprisingly good salary if they have the necessary skills.
+Responsible executive secretaries perform many administrative jobs and clerical tasks.
+Duties include providing help to managers and employees, assisting in daily office needs and managing the company’s general administrative requirements.
+The more skilled executive secretaries can make a surprisingly good income if they have the necessary skills.
 Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this profession.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-WIOA provides free training grants to aid workers get trained, certified and placed in big demand fields such as IT, cyber-security, business analysis, project management and more.
-The idea is that there are fields in which there are not enough certified workers and there are declining fields in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) tries to fix this issue by providing free funding for job training in big demand fields to those who qualify for this grant.
+WIOA provides no cost training grants to aid workers get trained, certified and placed in big demand careers such as IT, cyber-security, business analysis, project management and more.
+The idea is that there are professions in which there are not enough certified workers and there are declining careers in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) tries to fix this issue by providing no cost funding for career training in big demand fields to those who qualify for this grant.
 This training is intended to make your resume marketable so you can get hired and get back into the workforce.
 This is a grant, not a loan.
-If you qualify, everything is covered, even the exam.
-The amounts vary by county but can be as high as $10,000 in some areas.
+If you are eligible, everything is paid for, even the exam.
+The amounts vary by county but can be as high as $10,000 depending where you live.

-This is a jobs program so you must select something where there is a high likelihood of gainingemployment.
+This is a jobs program so you must pick a program where there is a high likelihood of gainingemployment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
 They want to make sure you select a career that is in high demand.
-For each approved career, there will be approved training programs to choose from.
+For each approved occupation, there will be approved training plans to choose from.

-The three most prevalent categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you could be eligible as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on what you have earned the last six months and family size, then you could be eligible under Adult Low Income.
-For youths age 18-24, you might be eligible if you are not going to school.
+The 3 most prevalent categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a notice of layoff or are a military spouse you could be eligible as a Dislocated worker.
+If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and family size, then you could be eligible under Adult Low Income.
+For youths age 18-24, you might be eligible if you are not currently in school.
 You must also be determined to be “suitable.”
 This is not an automatic approval.
-The process is perplexing so it is best to speak with us beforehand to see if you qualify.
+The process is arduous so it is best to talk with us beforehand to see if you are eligible.

-You need to select a plan that can be completed in a short period of time that will increase your marketability enough to help get you placed.
-We look at the best ways to take advantage of your experience to add a certification that will make you attractive to employers and easier to place.
-Some career choices are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.
+You need to select a program that can be finished in a short period of time that will increase your marketability enough to help get you a job.
+We look at the best ways to leverage your experience to add a certification that will make you attractive to employers and easier to place.
+Some career choices are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

 There is no charge to you if you qualify.
-No reimbursement or any personal expenses.
+No reimbursement or any out of pocket expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
 We will be working with an exceptionally bureacratic government agency.
-The steps are overly complicated.
-A number of schools are hesitant to work with WIOA if they can avoid doing so.
-I strongly advise you consult with an expert.
+The process is overly complicated.
+A lot of schools are hesitant to work with WIOA if they can avoid doing so.
+I strongly advise you work with an expert.

 Yes!
-The whole purpose of this grant is to help you get a job.
-We have teamed up with a staffing company that has dedicated a person to work at our facility exclusively with our clients.
-She helps with your resume, cover letter, LinkedIn profile, interview skills and most importantly, getting your information in front of hiring managers.
-We work with over three thousand employers in Central Florida who use us for their training needs.
-A lot of them recruit from us so we get many job leads that are not available to the general public.
+The whole intent of this grant is to help you get a job.
+We have partnered with a staffing company that has devoted a person to work at our facility exclusively with our clients.
+She assists with your resume, cover letter, LinkedIn profile, interview preparation and most importantly, getting your information in front of hiring managers.
+We work with over 3,000 employers in Central Florida who use us for their training needs.
+A lot of them recruit from us so we get many job leads that are not accessible to the general public.
 Over half the jobs we have helped place people in are not even advertised.

 I have over 20+ experience in higher education.
 I was also laid off from my job several years ago and struggled to get employed again because of ageism.
-Finally, I got back to work, but this time on the business side.
-Then I discovered the WIOA grant and realized what a boon this could be for people who lost their jobs or people with a low income.
-Many others do not relish working with it becase of all the bureaucratic paperwork.
-The rules vary from one county to the next and are frequently changing.
-However, I have always been good at dealing with red tape.
+Thankfully, I got back to work, but this time on the business side.
+Then I learned about the WIOA grant and knew what a godsend this could be for people who lost their jobs or people with a limited income.
+Many others do not like working with it becase of all the bureaucratic paperwork.
+The rules vary from one county to the next and are constantly changing.
+However, I have always been good at dealing with bureaucratic paperwork.
 My experience working in career education gives me an in depth awareness of the many career options and what it takes to get placed.
-I now specialize in assisting veterans, unemployed (and low income) workers who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
-Let’s see what you qualify for!
+I now specialize in assisting veterans, unemployed (and under-employed) workers who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
+Let’s see what you are eligible for!

 Leave us a message